Manage templates and releases with folders

 - Easily navigate among related templates and releases

-To start using folders in Release, select Design > Folders in the top bar.
-Click Add folder to start adding folders.
+To start using folders in Release, from the navigation pane, under Overview group, click Folders, and then click Add folder to start adding folders.

-If you have upgraded from an earlier version of Release, you can find your existing templates in Design > Templates.
+If you have upgraded from an earlier version of Release, you can find your existing templates in Configuration > Templates.
 From there, you can move them into folders that you have created.

 To add a folder at the top level of the folder hierarchy, ensure that no other folder is selected, and click Add folder at the top of the Folders screen.